spacetelescope/ins-jwst-community-software/tier2_standards/api_documentation.md

 - Notes
 - References

+Furthermore, module docstrings should contain:
+- An overview of what the module is/does
+- A list of authors that have contributed to the module
+- A "use" section that describes how a user may import and/or execute the module.

 For other information that can be included in docstrings, see these [examples from NumpyDocs](https://numpydoc.readthedocs.io/en/latest/format.html#sections).

 ## How to apply this standard